mheldd/MA-Project-Public/README.md

-This repository contains code for simulations and data analyses that I carried out as part of my Master´s Thesis on algorithmic collusion.
+This repository contains code for the simulations and data analyses that I carried out as part of my Master´s Thesis on algorithmic collusion.

 The simulation code consists of 4 connected .py files in the Py-Code folder.
 NumPy and PettingZoo are required.